tusharsircar95/TicTacToe_PerfectGameAlgorithm/README.md

 (2) Extending to a game on a MxN board

-(3) Applying algorithm to Four In A Row
+(3) Applying algorithm to the game 'Four In A Row'